-Both feminism and egalitarianism resist patriarchy as a corrupt and abusive system, but they do so in different ways and for different purposes.
-In the words of Gilbert Bilezikian, where feminism fights for equal rights, egalitarianism advocates for “equal access to servanthood”.
+Both feminism and egalitarianism resist patriarchy as a corrupt and abusive system, but they do so in different ways and for different purposes: where feminism fights for equal rights, egalitarianism advocates for “equal access to servanthood”.

 We need feminism outside the Church to fight for women’s rights.

 We need egalitarianism inside the Church to advocate for mutual servanthood.

 Last summer I spent a week house-sitting for some friends in Dana Point, California.
 One day, as I was leaving the local Trader Joe’s, I walked to my car and an older man pulled up in the spot next to me.
 As he stepped out of his sleek new BMW, he winked at me and started to make small talk.
 I simply smiled at him as I put my groceries in my car.
 He proceeded to tell me that he was a very wealthy man and that there was nothing he couldn’t buy.
 I closed my trunk and began walking to the driver’s side door, putting my car in between us.

 “I could give you a good time tonight.
 Have you ever been with an older man?”

 My blood boiled.
 My first instinct was to ignore him.
 I mean, if I ignored him I could pretend it didn’t happen and could try to continue my day without feeling violated.
 Then my “feminist muscle” kicked in and I said, “I pity you because real men don’t have to buy women”.
 Then I got in my car, locked the doors, and drove away.